wix-incubator/site-recorder/README.md

 ### Using of artifacts

-Simple performance metrics are extracted by default, to analyze in depth you can upload generated trace.json to Chrome Trace Viewer: `chrome://tracing/` (copy-paste this to the browser address bar).
+Simple performance metrics are extracted by default.

+To analyze in depth you can upload generated trace.json to Chrome Trace Viewer: `chrome://tracing/` (copy-paste this to the browser address bar).
+You can read more about the "Trace Event Profiling Tool" [here](http://dev.chromium.org/developers/how-tos/trace-event-profiling-tool).

 ### Installation